FudanOCR/FudanOCR/data/readme.md

 - build_dataloader: read config and return dataloader
 - getdataset :  choose different dataset building strategy
 - getdataloader:  choose different loader strategy for different dataset

+## Sampler/Transforms/Collate_fn
+You can set your own method in sampler/transforms/collate_fn.py And use it in build.by with getSampler/getTransforms..

 ## Make your own Lmdb dataset
 Look at lmdbMaker.py for more details.
 You need to create an environment with python2 to run this code.